TrustDeck/trustdeck-docs/README.md

-# ACE Documentation
+# TrustDeck Documentation

 This repository contains documentation for **TrustDeck**.
-You can browse it one [GitHub Pages](https://trustdeck.github.io/ace-docs/).
+You can browse it on [GitHub Pages](https://trustdeck.github.io/trustdeck-docs/).

-## Local Swagger documentation
+## Explore documentation locally

-To view the Swagger documentation, you could serve the files locally by starting a simple python server in the swagger-ui directory with `python -m http.server 8090`.
+To view the documentation locally, you could serve the files by starting a simple python server in the root directory with `python -m http.server 8090`.
 Then you are able to access the documentation at [http://localhost:8090/index.html](http://localhost:8090/index.html).

 ## License